Banka district

-Banka is one of the thirty-eight districts of the state of Bihar in India.
+Banka district (/ˈbɑːŋkə/) is a district in the southeastern region of the Indian state of Bihar.
+It is a part of Bhagalpur division.
 The district headquarters of Banka is situated in Banka town.
 The district was established on 21 February 1991.

 History

 Banka is the homeland of the revolutionary Satish Prasad Jha, one of seven martyrs who hoisted the flag of India at the Secretariat building near Patna on 11 August 1942.
 Jha was born in Kharhara near Dhakamod.
 Bhubaneswar Mishra, a noted regional revolutionary from village Faga has contributed a lot in the freedom movement.
 He was sentenced to life imprisonment for killing many cruel British forces.
 Banka has been an attractive destination for veteran socialists.
-Madhu Limaye represented the Banka Lok Sabha constituency twice.
-George Fernandes and Raj Narain also contested the parliamentary election in this constituency.
-There were also a number of veteran leaders of the Indian National Congress: Vindhyavasini Devi, MLA (1957–1967); Shakuntala Devi, ex MP; ex-chief minister of Bihar Chandrashekhar Singh, Chaturbhuj Singh Ex.
-MLA; ex-Rajya Sabha MP Kamakhya Prasad Singh, ex-MP Manorama Singh; and ex-MLA Jai Prakash Mishra.
-Digvijay Singh (14 November 1955 – 24 June 2010) was an independent who represented Banka in the Lok Sabha, the lower house of the Indian Parliament.
 Banka played a vital role in the freedom of India.

 Banka became a district on 21 February 1991.